microsoft/hlsl-specs/proposals/NNN-dynamic-buffer-objects.md

 ## Testing

-Codegen correctness for both DXIL and SPIRV should be validated through DXC unit-level tests that verify proper translation of `FromAddress` static methods to the corresponding `createBufferFromAddress` opcodes with correct metadata generation.
+Codegen correctness for both DXIL and SPIRV should be validated through DXC unit-level tests that verify proper translation of `FromAddress` static methods to the corresponding `createHandleFromAddress` opcodes with correct metadata generation.

 Diagnostic validation should include comprehensive testing of all alignment constraint violations, invalid buffer type usage, and shader model compatibility checks through automated compiler test suites.

 An HLK test should verify that Dynamic Buffer Objects perform memory reads and writes to the correct GPU virtual addresses across all supported buffer types, alignment values, and uniformity scenarios, ensuring hardware-level